1.

 2.

-To those people I say you and your mistaken impression of what Free Speech means.
+To those people I say fuck you and fuck your mistaken impression of what Free Speech means.

 Unless these people are being LOCKED UP by the state for what they are doing, they are not having their free speech taken away.
 They don't wanna follow the rules, and think that means they are being infringed upon.